 “The Perfect Rose is a poetry/sound/images multimedia project done by Serbian composer Marina Vesic in collaboration with Danish writer and painter Bo Gorzelak Pedersen.
 The project is centered around a group of what is essentially love poems with Ms. Vesic’s music as a meditation on the words – and Mr. Pedersen’s paintings reflecting on the music.
 The project is a combined and international effort proving how international cooperation can enrich not just individual artists but also – and more importantly – those of us who enjoy new art.”
 Bo Gorzelak Pedersen

 “The project invites to simulate and create a world (machine) in which images, visual and sounds acts, are live, like invisible creatures” – Marcelo Fontes

-Duo was a logical extension of their collaboration in the hc band the Scarps, in which Vesić was a member of the group between 2006 – 2008.
-2 TOTEMS deals with contemporary art music with a hint of sophisticated experimental and punk sound.
+2 TOTEMS avant grade, post punk duo for piano and drums was formed in 2006 together with drummer Zlatko Petković.
+Together they had performed music at different venue and festivals, tv shows and exhibitions.
+Duo was a logical extension of their collaboration in the punk band the Scarps, in which Vesić was a member of the group between 2006 – 2008.
+2 TOTEMS deals with contemporary art music with a hint of sophisticated experimental sound.
 Creating compositions for the duo, Vesić was inspired by the underground scene as well as the strong influence of punk.

-As unusual and original duo, they were invited and present music in the most watched and most distinguished show that deals with classical music in Serbia “Sunday evening” with Mr. Dejan Djurović.
+Significant concert they had at The Kolarac Hall, in the Music Gallery on November 2012, which was declared for a concert of the year 2012 by the internet journal PLASTELIN.
+As unusual and original duo they were invited to present music in the most watched and most distinguished show that deals with classical music in Serbia “Sunday evening” with Mr. Dejan Djurović.